momouzunov2003/InstaChord/README.md

+DISCLAIMER:

+-Keep in mind that if you're searching for a song that's not already cached in the database, the app might take some time to find it.
-DISCLAIMER: When searching for a bulgarian song the input string is case sensitive(only the first letter of the song's name, a month's name or a person's name should be capital).
-For using the song recognition function the songs must be in .mp3 format!
+-When searching for a bulgarian song the input string is case sensitive(only the first letter of the song's name, a month's name or a person's name should be capital).
+-For using the song recognition function the songs must be in .mp3 format!